top of page

 • Provide new perspectives on new businesses and challenge innovation through constructive discussions;

-• Develop skills and competences;
+• Develop skills and competencies;

 • Improve self-confidence in acting and making decisions;

-• Give and receive feedbacks in a positive way;
+• Give and receive feedback positively;

 • Achieve goals in less time;